MI6-Pikes00/CY-Shop/README.md

 ## Known Bugs

-- Problème avec le *Delete Account*: Nécessite une deuxième entrée après la validation dans la console pour la bonne suppression du compte.
+- Problem with the *Delete Account*: Requires a second entry after validation in the console for the correct deletion of the account.
-- Problème d'*indentation* lors de l'affichage des stocks.
+- Problem with the *indentation* when displaying stocks.